 Universal Free School Meals

 Following the Government announcement all pupils at Sandown School in Reception, Year 1 and Year 2 are entitled to a free school meal every day.
-There are no forms to fill out and you do not need to let the school office know.
-Your child can let their class teacher know that they are school dinners during the morning register.
+There are no forms to fill out and you do not need to let the School Office know.
+Your child can let their class teacher know that they are 'school dinners' during the morning register.
 Your child is entitled to a free school meal throughout the year or they can change between packed lunches and school dinners whenever they choose.

-To find out more about the meals on offer at Sandown please see the menu in the school office or look out for the termly letter from Whole School Meals.
+To find out more about the meals on offer at Sandown please see the menu in the School Office or look out for the termly letter from Whole School Meals.

 Children have an element of choice each day regarding both their meal and the size of portion they receive.
 There is usually a choice of main meal (a meat and non-meat dish) plus a salad option and also a choice of dessert.
 Water is always provided at the table.
 Click here for an example menu - this one is for Term 5 2022.

 The children are encouraged not to waste food, but they are not forced to eat something they clearly do not like.
-We do have a small number of children with special dietary needs and the kitchen does everything in their power to accommodate dietary requests, including the provision of vegetarian and vegan meals.
+We do have a number of children with special dietary needs and the Kitchen does everything in their power to accommodate dietary requests, including the provision of vegetarian and vegan meals.
 These requests should be made to the caterer, Whole School Meals.

 Free School Meals